akatrevorjay/mainline/README.rst

   Tested against cPython `3.5`, `3.6`, `3.7` in addition to `2.7`.
   PyPy/PyPy3 are also fully supported.

+- Only external dependencies are `six` and `wrapt`, both of which you're likely to already have.

 - Supports using function annotations in Python `3.x`.
   This is in addition to a standard syntax that works with both `3.x` and `2.7`.